tweag/ormolu/DESIGN.md

   the end.
 This is much, much harder than simple pretty-printing we want to do.

-Here is example that proves that CPP is hard to support if at all possible.
+Here is an example that proves that CPP is hard to support if possible at all.
-Suppose
+Let's suppose that we want to format the following snippet of code:

 ```haskell
 f = f1